Reduced density matrix and entanglement in interacting quantum field theory with Hamiltonian truncation: Method

 The expression $T\equiv T[\bullet,\bullet]$ has two arguments because the commutators in $T$ are always quadratic in $J_k$ and $j_{m,\sigma}$.
 For the rest of the discussion of the algorithm, we will not distinguish $j_{m,\sigma}$ and $J_k$.
 We can always write them in terms of a general $\jcal_i$ by using $i$ as a multi-index.

 This new notation helps us to demonstrate that many terms are 0 and we can drop them.
-Due to the commutativity of the derivatives and the step of setting $\jcal{J}_k=0$ in the end [cf. eq.~\eqref{eq:def_matrix_elements_gen_func}], we find
+Due to the commutativity of the derivatives and the step of setting $\jcal_k=0$ in the end [cf. eq.~\eqref{eq:def_matrix_elements_gen_func}], we find

 All expressions that are not derived twice must be zero if we set all $\jcal_{k}=0$ in the end because $\jcal_k$ appears quadratically in each commutator.
 Thus, the number of $T$s for each derivative is given by $N_T=\frac{\sum_{i}n_{i}}{2}$, where $n_i$ are the occupation numbers of the full-system state and the partitioned state.
-All combinations of $\jcal_{i}^{n_{i}}$ where $\sum_{i}n_{i}\mod2\neq0$ must vanish.

 The restrictions described above lead to a more efficient algorithm in comparison to symbolic derivation of the full expression.
 Considering the restrictions in equation~\eqref{eq:t_identities}, the result of the derivatives in~\eqref{eq:def_matrix_elements_gen_func} is heavily constrained.
-Every term must be derived twice (otherwise it would be 0).
+Every term must be derived twice (otherwise it is 0).
 Furthermore, we only sum over unique combinations since we can freely exchange the arguments of $T$ and the order of the $T[\jcal_{l_1},\jcal_{l_2}]$ in the product over $l$.

 The input of the algorithm is a list of $\jcal_{i}$ with corresponding powers $n_i$ and we only compute combinations of fully derived $T$